Markov Kernels Local Aggregation for Noise Vanishing Distribution Sampling: Supplementary Material

-This proof shows that the convergence speed of the RSGS is similar to the locally informed algorithm, delayed by a factor $\lambda=2/d$.
-The speed of convergence of $\pi$-reversible Markov kernels can be assessed by studying their spectral properties.
-Indeed, defining the spectral gap of a Markov kernel $P$ as
+Here again, we slightly change notation compared to the statement of Proposition \ref{prop:hypercube:2}.
+The asymptotic rate of convergence and asymptotic variance of $\pi$-reversible Markov kernels can be assessed by studying their spectral properties.
+Indeed, defining the absolute spectral gap of a Markov kernel $P$ as

 where $\Sp(P)$ is the spectrum of $P$, Proposition 2 from \cite{rosenthal2003asymptotic} states that